KooiInc/ticktock.js/README.md

 This means that all native methods and properties for a `Date` can be used with an instance (e.g. `[instance].toLocaleString()`).

 ## Work in progress
-This library is the a rewrite from [es-date-fiddler](https://github.com/KooiInc/es-date-fiddler) based on evolvings insights.
+This library is a rewrite from [es-date-fiddler](https://github.com/KooiInc/es-date-fiddler) based on evolvings insights.

 Currently a work in progress.